Subaru-PFS/tron_tron/Docs/sphinx/index.rst

 Overview
 ========

-PFS has many parts, which will be developed independantly.
+Control software for complex and distributed systems is challenging.
+One approach is to couple the individual pieces loosely with light-weight protocols, while enforcing public interfaces with well-typed contracts.
+This is especially good for distributed development, where you want day-to-day flexibility and need reliable integration.

 Tron was developed as a relatively simple distributed communication system, designed to encourage independant development by hardware component or software module developers, and to minimize hurdles to their eventual integration.

 The only significant requirement on these components is that they publish a dictionary fully describing a set of keywords which defines the state of the software or hardware module, and that in operation they keep those keywords updated.

 The implementation can be sketched out: